 Birdlife is more prolific and of vital interest to bird watchers.
 The strange mix of birds has Asian, Australian and Wallacean origins.
 Timor-Leste has over 240 species currently recorded, including 23 that are endemic, and more are being added with further research.
 The richness of Timor-Leste’s birdlife, both resident and migrating, partly reflects the wide diversity of habitats, from mountain to coast and the country’s geographic location.
 Timor-Leste still has relatively abundant numbers of some globally threatened species, including the yellow-crested cockatoo, black cuckoo dove, Timor sparrow and several other pigeon species.

-For further information and research on bird life visit Birdlife International
+For further information and research on bird life in Timor-Leste visit Birdlife International

 Reefs & Ocean

-In Timor-Leste’s clear tropical waters, divers and snorkellers are treated to an overwhelming display of reef fish, hard and soft corals and other species from nudi-branchs to sea horses, turtles to manta-rays, and if you are lucky dugongs and even whale sharks.
+For many years, local fishermen have safeguarded their supplies of fish by creating marine protected areas.
+Communities would agree on the boundaries and ban fishing there.
+In these areas, fish and coral keep untouched, and a visitor can expect amazing swimming, snorkeling or diving.
+One can see reef fish, hard and soft corals and other species from nudi-branchs to sea horses, turtles to manta-rays, and if lucky dugongs and even whale sharks.
 Schooling open water fish species such as tuna, bonito and mackerel are also encountered.
 From vividly coloured coral ‘bommies’ in sheltered waters, to spectacular drop offs, Timor-Leste’s marine life is some of, if not the best on the planet.